The impact of the Internet and the digital economy on the economic growth and modernization of Spain

 Emerging technologies and future economic transformation

-Increasing digitalization is rapidly changing the productive and social structure, shaping a future where technological innovation is the central pillar of development.
+Increasing digitalization modifies the productive and social structure quickly, configuring a future where technological innovation is the central pillar of development.